How To Pet A Turkey, Hug A Cow & Cuddle A Chicken

 It’s funny how quickly you start to learn each animal’s personality as you interact with them one on one.
 The chicken, Tulip, was very curious, but didn’t want anything to do with being touched.
 Then Meep got into the action.
 Meep was brought to the barn at just one day old.
 The owners took Meep in, literally, into their home and the chick slept with them under the covers.
 He is very outgoing, and loves people.
 Meep can also be seen riding on the backs of the pigs and sheep.
 Meep just comes bopping over, and you sort of scoop him up.
 Below are the photos of Meep and his handler, as he sort of just climbed all over her, until he got comfy and perched on her shoulder.
 He snuggled into the crook of her neck, and also started purring!

-cuddle a chicken
+Anya from WhereGalsWander cuddle a chicken at Gentle Barn

 Anya petting Meep the chicken